TharindaNimnajith/html5-boilerplate/doc/extend.md

 ### Separate mobile URLs

-If you use separate URLs for desktop and mobile users, you should consider helping search engine algorithms better understand the configuration on your web site.
+If you use separate URLs for desktop and mobile users, you should consider helping search engine algorithms better understand the configuration on your website.

 This can be done by adding the following annotations in your HTML pages: